KaitlynJesmonth/KaitlynJesmonth/README.md

-I am a first-year M.S.
+I am a second-year M.S.
 Atmospheric Science student at the University of Illinois Urbana-Champaign.

 Currently, I am studying the microphysical properties of winter mid-latitude cyclones. ❄️